uScazima*

 2. Early blockchain code involved carrying all the world’s transactions around on your phone.
 That would fill up its storage quickly ↩︎

-3. I identify as ‘worker’, so I prefer ‘apprentice’, but I realise people love works like ‘intern’.
+3. I identify as ‘worker’, so I prefer ‘apprentice’, but I realise people love words like ‘intern’.
 Sounds more Google 😀 ↩︎